 - Accounting Transfer Pathway

 - Biology Transfer Pathway

 - Business Transfer Pathway

 - Business Computer Systems and Management

 - Chemistry Transfer Pathway

 - Construction Technology

 - Construction Management and Supervision

-- Corporate Wellness

 - Corrections

 - Computer Science Transfer Pathway

 - Criminal Justice Transfer Pathway

 - Data Science

-- Elementary Education Foundations Transfer Pathway
+- Elementary Education Foundations

-- Engineering Broad Field
+Transfer Pathway

 - Exercise Science Transfer Pathway

 - Graphic Design

 - Health

 - Health Sciences Broad Field

 - Human Services

 - Individualized Studies

-- Peace Officer / Public Safety Transfer Pathway
+- Nursing

+- Nursing Mobility

+- Nutrition

 - Paralegal

+- Peace Officer/Public Safety Transfer Pathway

 - Pre-Social Work Transfer Pathway

-- Registered Nursing (MANE)
+- Public Administration

+- Special Education Transfer Pathway

-Associate in Applied Science (A.A.S.)
+Associate of Applied Science (A.A.S.)
 Degree

-The Associate in Applied Science (A.A.S.) degree is intended for those students who plan to use the competence gained through their degree for immediate employment or enhancing current career skills.
-The A.A.S. degree includes a minimum of 20 semester credits in general education selected from at least three of the ten goal areas of the Minnesota Transfer Curriculum (MnTC).
-Many of the A.A.S. degree programs have articulation agreements with four-year institutions for transfer of the program.
+The Associate of Applied Science (A.A.S.) degree is intended for those students who plan to use the competence gained through their degree for immediate employment or enhancing current career skills.
+The A.A.S. degree includes a minimum of 20 semester credits in general education selected from at least three of the 10 goal areas of the Minnesota Transfer Curriculum (MnTC).
+Many of the A.A.S. degree programs have transfer (articulation) agreements with four-year institutions for transfer of the program.

-- Earn a minimum of 60 semester credits as required in the program with a grad point average of 2.00 (C) or above in courses taken at North Hennepin Community College.
+- Earn a minimum of 60 semester credits as required in the program with a grade point average of 2.00 (C) or above in courses taken at North Hennepin Community College.
 Specific programs may have additional requirements or a higher minimum grade point average. - Earn a minimum of 15 semester credits at North Hennepin Community College.
-A student must complete at least 50% of the professional/technical courses at North Hennepin Community College. - Earn 20 credits in at least 3 MnTC goal areas. - Earn 40 professional/technical credits. - Have four years to complete the graduation requirements as published in the catalog in effect at the time of their initial enrollment.
+A student must complete at least 50% of the professional/technical courses at North Hennepin Community College. - Earn 20 credits in at least three of the 10 MnTC goal areas. - Earn 40 professional/technical credits. - Have four years to complete the graduation requirements as published in the catalog in effect at the time of their initial enrollment.
 Students taking longer than four years to complete their graduation requirements may follow any catalog published during the four-year period preceding their graduation.